ignacia-rivera/genetics_coop/README.md

 ## This repository

-This repository contains all the necessary material (i.e., data and code) to reproduce the results in the manuscript " No association between genetic variants in <i>MAOA, <i>OXTR, and <i>AVPR1a and cooperative strategies".
+This repository contains all the necessary material (i.e., data and code) to reproduce the results in the manuscript \"No association between genetic variants in <i>MAOA, <i>OXTR, and <i>AVPR1a and cooperative strategies\".
 The folders in this repository are described below.

 **1. data:** stores the database called "DB_classificated", which contains each subject's gender, genotypes and decision in the public good game.
 It also contains subject's cooperative strategy under different classification criterion.
 The database is stored in two formats so it can be read in R and Stata.

 **2. scripts:** contains an .Rmd file to be run in R which reproduces the figures and non-parametric statistical analyses in our manuscript.
 The.do file reproduces the multinomial logistic regressions in Stata.